Presbyterians of the Past

 On January 25, 1767, the ship from Ireland bearing William Waddel, his wife, and five daughters made port in Charleston, South Carolina.
 He later moved the family from the Low-Country to the hills of what is currently Iredell County (at that time a part of Rowan County), North Carolina, and settled near the waters of the Yadkin River.
-On July 29, 1770 diminutive and premature Moses was born the third and last of three sons in the recently constructed Waddel home.
-His education was obtained as he had the opportunity and his family could afford the fees.
+On July 29, 1770 diminutive and premature Moses was born the third and last of three sons in the recently constructed Waddel family home.
+His education was obtained as he had the opportunity and the family could afford to pay the fees.
 An important educational influence on his life was the Presbyterian clergyman and teacher James Hall (1744-1826) who tutored him and in later years founded Ebenezer Academy at Bethany Church near Statesville.
 Rev. Hall had received his education at Nassau Hall, in New Jersey during the presidency of John Witherspoon.

-Moses Waddel went on for further study at Hampden-Sydney College in Virginia graduating the fall of 1791.
+Waddel went for further study at Hampden-Sydney College in Virginia graduating the fall of 1791.
 He came before Hanover Presbytery to become a ministerial candidate, then was licensed to preach on May 12, 1792.
 Following a brief stay and pastoral ministry in Virginia, he opened a school in Columbia County, Georgia, about two miles east of the town of Appling, where he also served the Carmel Church.

 For educational purposes he had at first but a log house, ventilated by a wide open passage; and as the place seemed so strait, and the number of pupils continually increased, soon a great number of little wooden tents or domiciles surrounded the log cabin, peeping out here and there from among the Chinquapin bushes—some with little pipes of wooden chimneys plastered with mud—others more pretentiously built of brick looking decrepit and rickety; yet supplying all that the erratic wishes of a student might require.
 (Howe, 2:143)

-Dr. Waddel continued to lead the Willington Academy until he left in May 1819 to accept the presidency of what we know as the University of Georgia.
-The school had fallen on hard times but Dr. Waddel was able to stabilize the institution and see it grow through his efforts.
-During his service to the university, he was also the founding pastor of the First Presbyterian Church in Athens.
-Dr. Waddel resigned from the University of Georgia in August 1829, but he continued to work in Athens until he returned to Willington in February 1830.
+University of Georgia, Waddel Hall, 1821, Web dpi,7-29-2015Waddel continued to master Willington Academy until he left in May 1819 to become president of what we know currently as the University of Georgia.
+The school had fallen on hard times but he was able to bring stability to the struggling institution while improving its academic reputation.
+While serving the university he was also the founding pastor of First Presbyterian Church in Athens.
+Waddel resigned from the University of Georgia in August 1829, but he continued to work in Athens until he returned to Willington in February 1830.

 The children of Moses and Elizabeth included four sons—James Pleasants Waddel, who was a professor in the University of Georgia for many years; John N. Waddel became the chancellor of the University of Mississippi; Isaac W. Waddel followed in his father’s footsteps as a minister; and W. W. Waddel was a physician.